BlossomiShymae/RiotBlossom/README.md

 - After response received (response information goes through response middlewares `IResponseMiddleware[]`)

 Following this lifecycle, `MiddlewareStack` is the system composition of `IRequestMiddleware[]`, `IRetryMiddleware`, and `IResponseMiddleware[]`.
 A middleware stack is encapsulated to the APIs it is assigned to.
-RiotBlossom settings currently accept the following:
+RiotBlossom client builder currently accept the following:
-- `RiotMiddlewareStack` - Riot APIs
+- `AddRiotMiddlewareStack` - Riot APIs
-- `DataMiddlewareStack` - CommunityDragon and DataDragon APIs
+- `AddDataMiddlewareStack` - CommunityDragon and DataDragon APIs

-Each request processed under `RiotMiddlewareStack` is asynchronously locked per routing value to maintain data synchronization.
+Each request processed under the Riot `MiddlewareStack` is asynchronously locked per routing value to maintain data synchronization.

 Having separate middleware systems offers more user configuration and flexibility in doing thingies.
-As an example, `RiotMiddlewareStack` is created with a `AlgorithmicLimiter` where `DataMiddlewareStack` does not.
+As an example, Riot `MiddlewareStack` is created with a `AlgorithmicLimiter` where Data `MiddlewareStack` does not.

 ## Request interface